vd Brink Home Automations

 hours_to_show: 24

-This is how you create three custom lines in the graph to see the threshold values.
-Add this section to your configuration.yaml to create the three static helper sensors.
+This is how you create three custom lines in the graph to show the threshold values.
+Add this section to your configuration.yaml to create the three static helper sensors:

 # Sourcecode by vdbrink.github.io